ballerina-platform/ballerina-dev-website/.github/ISSUE_TEMPLATE/type_task.md

 > A brief description of the task.

 ## Related website/documentation area
-> Add/Uncomment the relevant area out of the following.
+> Add/Uncomment the relevant area label out of the following.

 <!--Area/BBEs-->
 <!--Area/HomePageSamples-->